-Side Panel Description
+Side Panel

-The system fans and heat vents located on each side dissipate heat.
-Do not block these openings.
+The right-hand side panel of the Switch contains a system fan and ventilation along the entire right side.
+The left hand panel includes a system fan and a heat vent.
+The system fans are used to dissipate heat.
+Do not block these openings on either side of the Switch.
 Leave at least 6 inches of space at the rear and sides of the Switch for proper ventilation.
-Be reminded that without proper heat dissipation and air circulation, system components might overheat, which could lead to system failure and severely damage components.
+Be reminded that without proper heat dissipation and air circulation, system components might overheat, which could lead to system failure.